kubernetes/website/docs/user-guide/horizontal-pod-autoscaler.md

 Autoscaler uses heapster to collect CPU utilization.
 Therefore, it is required to deploy heapster monitoring in your cluster for autoscaling to work.

-Autoscaler accesses corresponding replication controller or deployment by scale sub-resource.
+Autoscaler accesses corresponding replication controller, deployment or replica set by scale sub-resource.
 Scale is an interface which allows to dynamically set the number of replicas and to learn the current state of them.
 More details on scale sub-resource can be found [here](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/design/horizontal-pod-autoscaler.md#scale-subresource).

 ## API Object

-Horizontal pod autoscaler is a top-level resource in the Kubernetes REST API (currently in [beta](/docs/api/)#api-versioning)).
+Horizontal pod autoscaler is a top-level resource in the Kubernetes REST API.
+In Kubernetes 1.2 HPA was graduated from beta to stable (more details about [api versioning](/docs/api/#api-versioning)) with compatibility between versions.
+The stable version is available in `autoscaling/v1` api group whereas the beta vesion is available in `extensions/v1beta1` api group as before.
+The transition plan is to depracate beta verion of HPA in Kubernetes 1.3 and get it rid off completely in Kubernetes 1.4.

+**Warning!** Please have in mind that all Kubernetes components still use HPA in version `extensions/v1beta1` in Kubernetes 1.2.

 More details about the API object can be found at [HorizontalPodAutoscaler Object](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/design/horizontal-pod-autoscaler.md#horizontalpodautoscaler-object).